alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2025/2025-07-29-the-quran-and-jesus.md

   is better.
 tags:
 - alifta
-title: 'Which is better: The Qur''an or ''Isa (peace be upon him)'
+title: 'Which is better: The Quran or Isa (peace be upon him)'
 translation: false
 ---